 St. Peter's Neighbourhood Association Charter, recent Committee Meeting Minutes, the last Annual General Meeting Minutes, St. Peter's newsletters and event flyers/posters, can all be found below.

-We are a voluntary organisation that depends upon our own fundraising initiatives and financial donations.
+We are a voluntary organisation that depends upon our own fundraising initiatives, financial donations and succssful grant applications.

 Many people have commented warmly about all the recent work of St. Peter's Neighbourhood Association, the volunteer groups and activities.